PLP-MERN-Stack-Development/week-7-devops-deployment-assignment-mbitujames/README.md

 ## Notes

-This setup fulfills Task 1 requirements for preparing the application for deployment.
+This setup fulfills Task 1 requirements for preparing the application for deployment, including real-time chat features and testing infrastructure.